 Modern life is a challenge.
-Meditation could help.
+Meditation will help.

 A simple form of Yoga is available in Hinckley and Leicester, which is often presented as a system of Meditation.